Leucisticboi/Password-Generator/README.md

 THEN the password is either displayed in an alert or written to the page

+## Usage
+The site is pretty straightforward.
+Simply slide the length bar to adjust the length of your desired password.
+Then select which characters you would like the password to include and click the "Generate Password" button.
+Your randomized password will then display in the text box underneath "Generate a Password".

+## Installation
+N/A

 ## Resources Used
 For my password length selector, I found a couple of very helpful articles.